EdTech

 Education in Transition: What Lies Ahead

 India’s education system is in the midst of a paradigm shift, driven by technological innovations, cross-disciplinary learning, and the demands of a rapidly evolving job market.
 The focus is moving towards equipping students with the skills and knowledge required to thrive in the future.
-The New Education Policy 2020 is helping steer this transformation, with a strong emphasis on broad-based education, digital literacy, and vocational training.
+The NEP 2020 is helping steer this transformation, with a strong emphasis on broad-based education, digital literacy, and vocational training.
 As industries like AI, automation, and renewable energy continue to shape the global landscape, it is crucial that the education system keeps pace to ensure that the Indian workforce is ready for the challenges and opportunities of tomorrow.

 ____________